 The Bank includes product's liquidity in its liquidity risk management framework.
 It is reflected in terms of measuring of market liquidity of Treasury bonds, which make up Liquidity Reserves.
 The analysis is performed on monthly basis and takes account of market liquidity determinants such as: market trading, order book depth, purchase/sale transaction spread and issue volume.
-The measurement of market liquidity is included in the ANL Stress risk measure, where the scenario structure provides for liquidating State Treasury bonds denominated in PLN held by the Bank in line with market trading in particular series of bonds.
+The measurement of market liquidity is included in the ANL Base and ANL Stress risk measures, where the scenario structure provides for liquidating State Treasury bonds held by the Bank in line with market trading in particular series of bonds.
 A similar check is carried out in the context of the market potential of pledging particular bond series.